microsoft/generative-ai-for-beginners/01-introduction-to-genai/README.md

 1. You get the exact same response every time.
 1. It does things perfectly, great at adding numbers, produce working code etc.
 1. The response may vary despite using the same prompt.
-It's also great at give you a first draft of something, be it text or code.
+It's also great at giving you a first draft of something, be it text or code.
 But you need to improve on the results.

 A: 3, an LLM is non-deterministic, the response vary, however, you can control its variance via a temperature setting.
 You also shouldn't expect it to do things perfectly, it's here to do the heavy-lifting for you which often means you get a good first attempt at something that you need to gradually improve.